Skip to content

 learning_mode string null always: agent automatically learns from every interaction. agentic: agent decides when to learn via a tool call.
 Inherits from defaults.learning_mode (default: "always")

-memory_backend string null Memory backend override for this agent ("mem0" or "file").
+memory_backend string null Memory backend override for this agent ("mem0", "file", or "none").
 Inherits from global memory.backend when omitted

 knowledge_bases list [] Knowledge base IDs from top-level knowledge_bases — gives the agent RAG access to the indexed documents